alisaifee/coredis/docs/source/compatibility.rst

 INCR
 ****

-Increment the integer value of a key by one
+Increments the integer value of a key by one.
+Uses 0 as initial value if the key doesn't exist.

 - Documentation: `INCR <https://redis.io/commands/incr>`_
 - Implementation: :meth:`~coredis.Redis.incr`